riceissa/computing-notes/vim.md

 undofile, but I don't know if I like the idea of persistent undos across different editing sessions.
 So for now, I will just turn on 'hidden'.

+In my opinion, the `hidden` option specifies too many things at once that are really orthogonal.
+There's
+"do you want to forget the undo history (and generally unload the buffer, as if you did `:bd`) when a buffer becomes invisible?" and then there's
+"do you want to be able to make buffers invisible even if they have unsaved changes?"

 ## Clipboard management

 In my vimrc, I have the following: